We, Peters Hill Primary School, are the data controller for the purposes of Data Protection Law.

-- Characteristics (such as ethnicity, language, nationality, gender, religion, date of birth, country of birth, free school meal eligibility, special educational needs)
+- Characteristics (such as ethnicity, language, gender, religion, date of birth, free school meal eligibility)

-- Attendance information (such as sessions attended, number of absences and absence reasons, national curriculum assessment results, any exclusion information, where they go after they leave us).
+- Attendance information (such as sessions attended, number of absences and absence reasons, any previous schools attended)

-- Assessment information (such as EYFS, Key Stage or internal academic assessment information)
+- Assessment and attainment information (such as EYFS, Key Stage or internal academic assessment information.

 For a further example of the information typically held by schools, please see the Department for Education (DfE) Common Basic Data Set, here:

 We collect pupil information via registration forms at the start of school and secure file transfer from previous school (if applicable).

 Whilst the majority of pupil information you provide to us is mandatory, some of it is provided to us on a voluntary basis.
 In order to comply with data protection legislation, we will inform you at the point of collection, whether you are required to provide certain pupil information to us or if you have a choice in this and we will tell you what you need to do if you do not want to share this information with us.

 We intend to collect consent to process information for photographss, school trips, access to the internet, permission to change clothing (Nursery – Year 2);please note, you have a right to withdraw consent at any time and can contact the school in writing to do this.

 If you provide us with contact details of others, for example, in case of emergency or when you may not be available please ensure that they are aware their information has been passed to the school.